The Beginning

 How we grew our network.
 We started with the 6 mega-cities we knew best and where we had the greatest access to the widest diversity of people: Mexico City, Sao Paulo, Rio de Janeiro, Buenos Aires, New York and Los Angeles.
 Then we added other cities by region, identifying Coordinators in each and finding the most interesting people from each sector to be part of our Steering Committee.

-To learn more, click here for 10-yr assessment fold-out!
+To learn more, click here for 10-year assessment fold-out!

 PHASE II INTERNATIONAL INNOVATION TRANSFER (1988-98)